 A complete, quantitative survey of the vegetation of the Cedarburg Bog was first conducted in 1991 and repeated in 2006.
 We have detailed data on herbs, shrubs, trees and seedlings of woody plants from 165 permanently located sample units.
 In addition, during the winter of 2006 we collected cores from live trees and stem cross sections from dead, standing tamarack (Larix laricina).
 We collected full cross sections from the largest glossy buckthorn (Rhamnus frangula) individuals near the same sample units.

-Please Contact the Field Station if you are interested in these datasets.
+Contact the Station Field Station if you are interested in these datasets.